AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 There are datasets already uploaded to the RStudio Server that you may want use for practicing these approaches or other techniques we've discussed.

-You can link these datasets to your own folder by running the following command in Terminal in your `training-modules` folder.
+You can link these datasets to your own `training-modules` folder by running the following command in Terminal from `~/training-modules`.
 ```
 bash scripts/link-data.sh
 ```